Tyson Beckford Claims Chris Brown Is On Drugs During ‘WWHL’ Appearance

 — Radio Andy (@RadioAndySXM) March 20, 2017

 While seeking a restraining order, Karrueche admitted that when they were dating, Chris had been abusive to her.
-That was a huge deal considering that while they were together, Chris was also on probation for his abuse of Rihanna back in 2009.
+That was kind of a huge deal considering that while they were together, Chris was also on probation for his abuse of Rihanna back in 2009.
 If Tran had done something about her allegations that Chris Brown pushed her down the stairs or the accusations that he punched her in the stomach back then, he would have gone back to jail.
 Now, all she can do is hope that restraining order really keeps him away.

 It’s probably because of his friendship with Karrueche Tran that Tyson Beckford still feels so strongly about Chris Brown.
 Do you think Chris will respond to Tyson’s Watch What Happens Live interview?
 Sound off in the comments section below.